 What are the best times to post on social media?
-Because Biteable is a great tool to produce content for social media channels (check us out here), we hear this question a lot.
+Since Biteable is the perfect tool to make social media videos, we get asked this question a lot.

-There’s an abundance of information on the internet about the best times to tweet or post on social, but there’s no “one size fits all” solution that will mean success for your content.
-Every business and every audience is different, and every social media platform has a core user base that behaves in a unique way.
-That’s a lot of variables to deal with.
+But in reality, there is no “one size fits all” solution to make your social media content succeed.
+Every business and every audience is different, and every social platform has a core user base that behaves in a unique way.

 The best time to post on Instagram